-Here are 6 White Hat SEO strategies to boost organic traffic:
+Here are six white hat SEO strategies to boost organic traffic.

 1. Content Strategy

-According to Hubspot, 82% of marketers who blog every single day acquire customers on their websites.
+According to ProperExpression, 90% of marketers who blog every single day acquire customers on their websites.
 It’s highly important to generate unique, insightful and quality content to rank better on Google.

 Content that is holistic and covers aspects such as features, usability and history will generate higher value.
 Include all elements such as images, multiple pages, videos and infographics to cover all that a reader looks for.
 Research has also shown that long-form content gives higher ranking than short-form content.
 The obvious reason for this would be because long-form content can cover greater details and more specifications in one article.

 So, if you are aiming for better traffic results, make sure that your content is comprehensive and relevant to your audience.

 Most of the content marketing strategies focus highly on generating quality content and disregard the fact that marketing the content is highly important.
 Content marketing is essential for the distribution of your content to increase visibility and audience engagement.

 When there is compelling content created, you should have strategies to leverage it.
 Identify key platforms where you can publish your content and connect to your potential customers.
 You can distribute your content on your own corporate blog, write it as a guest blog post, add it on branded social media networks or third-party social networks, and even issue press releases.
 Maximising engagement so that more people are attracted to your site will increase conversions and leads.